wathmal/v4/content/about/index.md

   - AWS
 ---

 Hello!
-I'm Sasitha, a software engineer currently based in Colombo, Sri Lanka who enjoys building things that live on the internet.
+I'm Sasitha, a software engineer currently based in Melbourne, Australia who enjoys building things that live on the internet.
 I develop web platforms, SPAs and APIs on multiple technology stacks.

 Just after graduating from [University of Moratuwa](https://www.mrt.ac.lk/web/), I joined the engineering team at [Sysco Labs](https://syscolabs